Why Learn to Read a Natal Chart

 Step 5: Interpret the Aspects

 Aspects are connections between planets.
-They show how different parts of your personality interact:
+They show how different parts of your personality interact with each other:

-- Conjunction (0°) — fusion of energies, intensification
+- Conjunction (0°) — fusion of energies, amplification

 - Sextile (60°) — opportunity, easy support